 I use to think TikTok as cringe back then and wouldn’t DARE download it but now that I gave in that “3rd chance” I swear I might have an addiction!

 It’s one of the most popular used app (of 2020) as well as a great time killer app for short-minute videos.
 Pretty much the same thing as Vine (which shut down in Jan 2017) and Musical.ly combined.
 It is owned by ByteDance in China-Beijing.

 The history of TikTok

 Did you know that this app was once “Musical.ly“?
 Before TikTok was bought and merged in mid-2018, there were/are popular creators on that app such as BabyAriel, Jacob Sartorius (please don’t make me remember that one song he made *shivers*), Loren Gray, Lisa and Lena.
 There were probably a few more notable creators that I haven’t mentioned but I never used the Musical.ly app.

 Now we got the popular creators such as Charlie D’Amelio, Addison Rae, Zack King, and more that I haven’t listed.
 Not to mention there are celebrities using this app such as Zion T (one of my favs), Ashley Tisdale, Jason Derulo (wait- what????), and the list goes on.

 The content on TikTok

 There is plenty of TikTok content for everyone, not just all comedic and lip-syncing.
-For such, there are cooking TikToks, barista, shopping hauls, animals (a lot of them actually especially cats and dogs), horror, entrepreneurship, gardening/plants and a bunch more.
+For such, there are cooking TikToks, barista, shopping must-haves, animals (a lot of them actually especially cats and dogs), horror, entrepreneurship, gardening/plants and a bunch more.